ParvThakar/Blackjack/README.md

 # Blackjack
-Its a game of blackjack where you have to hit the total number 21 to win the game.
+Its a game of blackjack where you have to hit the total of 21 to win the game.